-July is beetroot season and these days the markets have them in plentiful supply, so what better way to enjoy the humble beet than with this tasty Roasted Beet & Feta Tart.
+July is beetroot season and these days the markets have them in plentiful supply, so what better way to enjoy the humble beet than with this tasty feta and beetroot tart.

-The sweet beetroot and caramelized onions pair wonderfully with the salty creamy feta cheese, and a little dried thyme adds flavour to the crust.
-The filling is made with feta, creme fraîche and mustard making it creamy and tangy.
+Sweet beetroot and caramelized onions pair wonderfully with salty creamy feta cheese and a tiny bit of dried thyme adds a lovely flavour to the crust.

-The tart has a thin crust so it is lighter and has less filling than a quiche, making it perfect for a light summer lunch, picnic or BBQ.
+This tart has a thin crust so it is lighter and uses less filling than a quiche making it perfect for a light summer lunch, picnic or BBQ.

-It can be served straight away while it is still warm or after resting for a while at room temperature.
-I like to prepare it a few hours in advance or better still, the day before as the flavour improves over time.
+It can be served straight away while still warm or after resting for a while at room temperature.

-Roasted beets can be prepared in advance and will keep in a container in the fridge for up to 3 days
+Beets can be prepared in advance as once roasted they will keep in a closed container in the fridge for up to 3 days.

 When choosing a good quality feta, look for one which is white, firm and crumbly, with a tangy, creamy flavour and clean fresh aroma.